DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 {
 ```

-Shared memory used to store data that will be used in mesh shaders.
-To avoid data races each thread accesses a unique index in the array.
+Shared memory is used to store the data that will be used by the mesh shaders (vertex positions, scale, LOD).
+To avoid data races, each thread accesses a unique index in the array.

 ```hlsl
 struct Payload
 {